SCENE-CE/mirador-annotation-editor-video/README.md

  `mirador-annotation-editor-video` is distributed under the **GPL v3**.

 Please acknowledge that any modification you make must be distributed under a compatible licence and cannot be closed source.

-If you need to integrate this code base in closed source pieces of software, please contact us so we can discuss dual licencing.
+If you need to integrate this code base in closed source pieces of software, please contact us, so we can discuss dual licencing.

 #### Property

-The base of this software (up to V1) is the property of [SATT Ouest Valorisation](https://www.ouest-valorisation.fr/) that funded its development under the french public contract AO-MA2023-0004-DV5189.
+The base of this software (up to V1) is the property of [SATT Ouest Valorisation](https://www.ouest-valorisation.fr/) that funded its development under the French public contract AO-MA2023-0004-DV5189.

 #### Authors